vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 ## CSS Paint Worklet
 CSS Paint API is the kind of worklets and how you could understand the name it works with paint rendering process.
 What does it do?
 It allows you to create custom CSS function to draw an image as background with JavaScript.
 And then use this function for any CSS property that expects image.
 For example you can use it for `background-image`, `border-image` or `list-style-image`.
 But more exciting that it also could be used for custom CSS property, we will come back to them later.

-For drawing pictures with JavaScript, you allowed using limited version of Canvas API.
+For drawing pictures with JavaScript, you allowed using the limited version of Canvas API.
 Why limited?
 For security reasons, you are not able to read pixels from an image or render text.
 But you can draw arcs, rectangles, paths, etc.

 ### Why we need CSS Paint API?